sipwise/jenkins-job-builder/doc/source/definition.rst

 ^^^^^

-Many of the actions of a `Job`_, such as builders or publishers, can be defined as a Macro, and then that Macro used in the `Job`_ description.
+Many of the actions of a `Job`_, such as builders or publishers, can we defined as a Macro, and then that Macro used in the `Job`_ description.
 Builders are described later, but let's introduce a simple one now to illustrate the Macro functionality.
 This snippet will instruct Jenkins to execute "make test" as part of the job::